European Central Bank: Response to the 2021 inflation crisis

-After big increases in the inflation rates throughout 2021 and 2022, the European Central Bank and the FED finally decided to raise their interest rates and abandon their very low interest rates, for the first time since the sovereign debt crisis and the end of the CBI era, as it had become clear the inflationary trend wasn't temporary.
+After big increases in the inflation rates throughout 2021 and 2022, the European Central Bank and the FED finally decided to raise their interest rates and abandon their very low interest rates, for the first time since the Euro area crisis and the end of the CBI era, as it had become clear the inflationary trend wasn't temporary.
 This decision came in late July 2022 for the ECB, when the inflation rate in the eurozone was already at 8.9% and had been higher than the 2% target for more than a year, and in March 2022 for the FED.
 The European Central Bank's response to the Federal Reserve's actions can partly be attributed to concerns about imported inflation from the USA.
 Specifically, if the FED increases its policy rates while the ECB remains static, it could lead to a depreciation of the euro against the dollar.
 Such a scenario would likely result in higher import costs for the eurozone, as many global trade goods are priced in dollars.
 On the other hand, this would benefit the US economy by making imports from the eurozone cheaper.

 Furthermore, the impact of US dollar appreciation, following the FED's policy rate hikes, tends to be more pronounced in the international inflation rates of energy and food.
 These commodities are commonly priced in US dollars, making their inflation rates more sensitive to exchange rate variations.
 In the European Union, public inflation expectations are significantly influenced by the prices of energy and food.
 Thus, this form of imported inflation can further exacerbate overall inflation levels of the eurozone.